Nagendra1997/mesibo-documentation/conferencing.md

 ```
 ### Viewing multiple streams from a participant
 Each stream published by a participant will have a different stream-id.
-You can get the stream-id using the method `getType()` .
+You can get the stream-id using the method `getType()`.
-For example, let's say we have participant sharing three screens at once.
-Now, in this case `Mesibo_OnParticipants` will contain three participant stream objects, all with the same uid (`getId()` will give you the same user-id, since they are from the same user) but different screen-id (`getType()` will give you the screen-id that was set by the publisher for that stream).
+For example, let's say we have a participant sharing three screens at once.
+Now, in this case, `Mesibo_OnParticipants` will contain three participant stream objects, all with the same uid (`getId()` will give you the same user-id, since they are from the same user) but different screen-id (`getType()` will give you the screen-id that was set by the publisher for that stream).

 So, if we want to display these multiple screens from the same participant we need to have different HTML element ID's.
 Then our call function will look something like below:
 ```javascript